Article 370

 Case Description

-Article 370 was the result of the Instrument of Accession, which was signed by the erstwhile ruler of J&K, Maharaja Hari Singh in 1947.
-Article 370 was intended to be a temporary provision to allow J&K to transition from an independent princely state to a democratic state under the dominion of India.
+Article 370 was the result of the Instrument of Accession, signed by the erstwhile ruler of Jammu and Kashmir, Maharaja Hari Singh in 1947.
+Through this instrument, Singh acceded the State to India but limited India’s power to legislate for the State to matters of defence, external affairs and communication.
+Article 370 consisted of all the conditions specified in this Instrument of Accession.
+Its purpose was to allow Jammu and Kashmir to transition from an independent princely state to a democratic state under the ‘Dominion of India’.

-On August 6, President Kovind issued a Proclamation, CO 273, putting into effect the Rajya Sabha’s recommendation.
-All clauses of Article 370 ceased to operate, except clause 1 which was amended to state that the Constitution of India applies to the State of J&K. This removed the special status of J&K.
+On August 6, 2019, President Kovind issued a Proclamation, C.O.
+273, putting into effect the Rajya Sabha’s recommendation.
+All clauses of Article 370 ceased to operate, except clause 1 which was amended to state that the Constitution of India applies to the State of Jammu and Kashmir.

-Finally, on August 9, the Union Parliament bifurcated the State of J&K into two Union Territories by passing the Jammu and Kashmir Reorganisation Act, 2019.
-The two new Union Territories are J&K and Ladakh – only the former retained a legislative assembly.
+On August 9, 2019, the Union Parliament bifurcated the State of Jammu and Kashmir into two Union Territories by passing the Jammu and Kashmir Reorganisation Act, 2019.
+The two new Union Territories are Jammu and Kashmir and Ladakh—only the former retained a legislative assembly.

-On the same day as CO 273 was issued, advocate ML Sharma filed a petition under Article 32 challenging the constitutionality of the dilution of Article 370.
-Subsequently, on 9 and 10 August, two additional Article 32 petitions were filed by Kashmiri advocate Shakir Shabir and the J&K National Conference leaders, Mohammed Akbar Lone and Hasnain Masoodi.
+Two additional Article 32 petitions were filed by Kashmiri advocate Shakir Shabir and the Jammu and Kashmir National Conference leaders, Mohammed Akbar Lone and Hasnain Masoodi.

 The petitions raise broadly two challenges.
-While the first challenge pertains to the erosion of Article 370, the second one challenges the bifurcation of the State of J&K into two Union Territories.
+The first challenge pertains to the constitutionality of the presidential orders, the second one challenges the bifurcation of the State of Jammu and Kashmir into two Union Territories.

-Regarding the second, they contend that the Jammu and Kashmir Reorganisation Act of 2019 was unconstitutional under Article 3.
-Article 3 of the Constitution does not give the Parliament powers to downgrade federal democratic states into a less representative form such as a Union Territory.
+Secondly, they contend that the Jammu and Kashmir Reorganisation Act, 2019 was unconstitutional under Article 3.
+This Article empowers the Parliament to form new States and alter or modify the boundaries of existing states.
+The petitioners argue that Article 3 does not give the Parliament powers to downgrade federal democratic states into a less representative form such as a Union Territory.

 The petitioners further contend that in a federal democracy, the right to autonomous self-government, specifically with respect to constitutional and political status, is a fundamental right under Part III of the Constitution and cannot be taken away without the due procedure established by the law.